camunda/camunda-docs-manual/content/user-guide/process-applications/the-process-application-class.md

 ## Process Application Name

 The SpringProcessApplication will use the bean name (`id="invoicePa"` in the example above) as auto-detected name for the process application.
-Make sure to provide a unique process application name here (unique across all process applications deployed on a single application server instance.)
+Make sure to provide a unique process application name here (unique across all process applications deployed on a single application server instance).
 As an alternative, you can provide a custom subclass of SpringProcessApplication (or SpringServletProcessApplication) and override the `getName()` method.

 ## Configure a Managed Process Engine Using Spring